The Best Cyber Insurance of 2026

 In case of a cyber attack, you may be liable for more than the damages it caused to you and your company.
 For example, if a data breach happens, you may have to pay a fine and settle with your customers whose personally identifiable information (PII) or protected health information (PHI) have been leaked.
 You could also be liable to third parties for transferring a virus, which could lead to defense costs, data restoration, forensic expenses, and regulatory fines or penalties.

-It can get really expensive for your organization.
-Fortunately, Zurich covers third-party liability for cyber attacks.
-That’s in addition to normal cyber insurance coverage, which will reimburse you for lost income, PR expenses, PCI fines, defense or liability costs, cyber extortion threats, system failures, and even social engineering fund transfers, a rarity in the cyber insurance industry.
+The financial exposure here can be significant.
+The average cost of a data breach reached $4.88 million in 2024, according to IBM’s Cost of a Data Breach Report.
+Fortunately, Zurich covers third-party liability for cyberattacks.
+That’s in addition to standard cyber insurance coverage, which reimburses you for lost income, PR expenses, PCI fines, defense or liability costs, cyber extortion threats, system failures, and even social engineering fund transfers.
+We find this type of coverage rare in cyber insurance.

 Strong Third-Party Ratings